Grimfjord/Ankhoria-Demo-v1.0/README.md

     Minmore Musket - Fires a round that deals moderate damage.
 Successful hits reduces the cooldown, and increases damage permanently
     (until the end of the match).

+    Blackfire Lantern - Consumes mana when used.
+Fires a ball of fire.
+Deals 30% of targets current health.
+All DoT-effects on target are consumed and the equivalent damage is dealt instanly.

 ## Passive Abilities

     Manashield - A portion of the damage taken is transfered to mana damage instead